So Awkward

-A fourth series, fifth and sixth series were ordered in early 2018, 2019, 2020, Series 4 started airing in August 2018 and Series 5 began airing September 2019, Series 6 began on 6 August 2020.
-However, each episode comes out early on BBC iPlayer.
+Series 4 was first broadcast in August 2018 and Series 5 began airing September 2019, with Series 6 first shown on 6 August 2020.
+Episodes are typically available on BBC iPlayer ahead of the scheduled air date.

-On 22 September 2020, Lyndhurst died of a brain haemorrhage, aged 19.
-He was the son of the Only Fools and Horses actor Nicholas Lyndhurst.
+On 22 September 2020, Lyndhurst died from a brain haemorrhage, aged 19.
+He was the only child of the Only Fools and Horses actor Nicholas Lyndhurst.

-A thirteen-part spin-off series titled, "Still So Awkward", premiered on CBBC and BBC iPlayer on 27 July 2021.
+A thirteen-part spin-off series titled Still So Awkward premiered on CBBC and BBC iPlayer on 27 July 2021.
 This series introduced new characters such as Maxim Ays as Seb (Sebastian) Faulks Smythe, Esmond Cole as Samson Rosling, Indigo Griffiths as Frankie Simpson, Arian Nik as Josh Cooper, Ellie Clayton as Claire Fox, Ali Kahn as Meg Watson and Steve Marsh as Steve Grinstead.
 The only characters to appear from the main series were Lily Hampton, Jeff Malone and Rufus Walpole.

+In 2023, a feature-length special, So Awkward: Kids Camp was broadcast, featuring Lily as a summer camp leader and introducing a new group of children.

+This was followed by a 12-episode series titled So Awkward Academy, in which Lily joins the new Cranmede Academy (previously Cranmede Upper School) as a teacher.
+The show began on the CBBC Channel on 15 February 2024.
+A second and final series began airing on the CBBC Channel on 10 February 2025.